biolab/scorange-hugo/content/blog/2019-07-xy-emryos-Petropoulos-Cell2017.md

 \
 {{% figure src="/blog_img/2019-05-06/chrY-distribution.png" %}}
 \
-Observing the outcome, we can quickly deduce that the bar on the far left is representative of the cells with the XX karyotype and the rest represent cells from male embryos.
+Observing the outcome, we can quickly deduce that the bar on the far left is representative of the cells with the XX karyotype and the rest represent cells from the male embryos.
 <br>

-To check weather Y-linked genes are ubiquitously expressed at all stages of preimplantation embryos, we foremost have to elect the cells with XY karyotype.
+To check weather the Y-linked genes are ubiquitously expressed at all stages of preimplantation embryos, we foremost have to elect the cells with XY karyotype.
 We utilise the Data Table widget and sort the cells according to their score for Y-linked genes.
-Judging from the distribution, a good cut off mark for the XY cells seems to lie between 0.1 and 0.2, therefore we select cells with the score of at least 0.2.
+Judging from the distribution, a good cut off mark for the XY cells seems to lie between 0.1 and 0.2, therefore we select the cells with the score of at least 0.2.
 The Box Plot widget reveals an increase between E3 (day 3) and E4 (day 4).
 \
 {{% figure src="/blog_img/2019-05-06/chrY-male-box.png" %}}
 \
-As demonstrated by <a href="https://www.cell.com/fulltext/S0092-8674(16)30280-X">Petropoulos <i> et al. </i> </a> this is due to incomplete zygotic genome activation at E3, since cells at this stage still contain lingering maternal transcripts.
+As demonstrated by <a href="https://www.cell.com/fulltext/S0092-8674(16)30280-X">Petropoulos <i> et al. </i> </a> this is due to incomplete zygotic genome activation at E3, since the cells at this stage still contain lingering maternal transcripts.
 \
 {{% figure src="/blog_img/2019-05-06/workflow-embryo-partial3.PNG" %}}
 \
 The best way to visualise the cells, we determined to have XY karyotype, is t-SNE.
-To separate cells with XY karyotype from those with XX karyotype, we use the Select Rows widget.
+To separate cells with the XY karyotype from those with the XX karyotype, we use the Select Rows widget.
 We select the same cut off mark for the XY cells as before: 0.2, then we proceed to transfer all the data from the Select Rows widget to t-SNE widget.
 \
 {{% figure src="/blog_img/2019-05-06/selectrows.png" %}}
 \
-In t-SNE widget we colour cells according to their class, size them according to their score and chose shape to separate the cells with XY karyotype we selected in Select Rows widget from those with XX karyotype.
+In the t-SNE widget we colour cells according to their class, size them according to their score and chose shape to separate the cells with XY karyotype we selected in Select Rows widget from those with XX karyotype.
 \
 {{% figure src="/blog_img/2019-05-06/tSNEy.png" %}}
 \
 Samples from all timepoints include male (Yes) and female (No) embryos.
 <br>

-Additionally, we can check expression of X-linked genes to exclude any cells with too low overall expression profiles and asses the possibility of X0 karyotype.
-We aproach this the same way as before; by selecting X-linked genes (<i>AMELX, DDX3X, EIF1AX,KDM5C, PCDH11X, RPS4X, SOX3, USP9X, UTX</i>) in a separate Data Table and scoring cells with them.
+Additionally, we can check expression of X-linked genes to exclude any cells with too low overall expression profiles and asses the possibility of the X0 karyotype.
+We aproach this the same way as before; by selecting X-linked genes (<i>AMELX, DDX3X, EIF1AX,KDM5C, PCDH11X, RPS4X, SOX3, USP9X, UTX</i>) in a separate Data Table and scoring the cells with them.
 \
 {{% figure src="/blog_img/2019-05-06/chrX-distribution.png" %}}
 \